Gubner/decrypto/README.md

 | 5543 | 5658 | !* |

-It can be set to base 10 (digits 0 through 9) or base 16 (digits 0 through 9 and letters A through F) in the config file.
+The minigame can be set to base 10 (digits 0 through 9) or base 16 (digits 0 through 9 and letters A through F) in the config file.